-What should I do after receiving a dental implant?
+- What should I do after receiving a dental implant:

-avoid strenuous exercises until your dentist has instructed you to.
-Typically, for the first one to two weeks you should avoid strenuous exercises.
-Jogging, yoga and light workout is acceptable after 1 to 2 days.
+Keep physical activities to a minimum following implant surgery.
+Heavy exercising may cause throbbing, swelling or bleeding and can cause implant failure or infection.
+Typically, for the first one to two weeks you need to avoid strenuous exercises.
+However jogging, yoga and light workout is acceptable after 1 to 2 days.